evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ### Add button caption to string resources

-You will notice that `@string/greet_button` attribute value is marked red.
+You will notice that `@string/greet_button` attribute value looks red.
 This is the caption of the **Greet** button that is taken from the string resources and it is currently missing.

 Add the button's caption text to the string resource file: